Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

-We further demonstrate the universality of the relation between $\rho_{\rm H}$ and $n$ by moving to a 3-leg ladder configuration, where the Raman parameters were adjusted to extend the synthetic coupling to the $m_{\rm F}=+3/2$ nuclear spin state~\cite{science.aaa8736}.
-Figure~\ref{fig4} compares the results of 2-leg and 3-leg ladders, with atom numbers $N=20.0{\rm k}$ and $30.0{\rm k}$, respectively, chosen to give the same site filling in the synthetic ladder.
-The behaviour of $\langle P_y\rangle$ in the 3-leg ladder closely follows the 2-leg case.
-Thus we determine $E_{\rm H}$ for a 3-leg ladder with the same procedure as for the 2-leg ladder and derive the corresponding inverse Hall resistance, which is reported in the inset of Fig.~\ref{fig4} as an empty circle.
-According to Eq.~\eqref{eq:rhohexp}, the added point follows the expected universal trend within experimental errors.
-The consistent relation between $\rho_{\rm H}$ and $n$ in the 2- and 3-leg ladders confirms the effectiveness of our experimental procedure to measure the Hall resistance of a strongly correlated fermion system.
+We further demonstrate the universality of the relation between $\rho_{\rm H}$ and $n$ by modifying the microscopic structure of the system and realizing a three-leg ladder configuration, where the Raman parameters were adjusted to extend the synthetic coupling to the $m_{\rm F}=+3/2$ nuclear spin state (see Methods).
+The three-leg ladder features a similar trend of $\langle P_y\rangle$ to that of the two-leg case (see Fig.~\ref{fig3}d).
+Thus we determine $E_{\rm H}$ for the three-leg ladder with the same procedure as for the two-leg ladder and derive the corresponding inverse Hall resistance.
+Figure~\ref{fig3}c compares the results of two-leg and three-leg ladders for different atom numbers.
+The measured data for the two configurations follow the same expected universal trend within experimental errors, in agreement with Eq.~\eqref{eq:rhohexp} and numerical simulations.
+The consistent relation between $\rho_{\rm H}$ and $n$ in the two- and three-leg ladders confirms the effectiveness of our experimental procedure to measure the Hall resistance of a strongly correlated fermion system.